Thomas J. Elpel's

 Learn more about the Jefferson River Sporting Ranch: Fay Ranches

-Jefferson River Homestead Ranch: 2,850 acres / $29.5 million
+Jefferson River Solar Farm: 2,850 acres / $29.5 million

 Featuring over a mile of Jefferson River frontage, this ranch is available for the first time.
 With 2,850 acres the ranch has been home to this family for six generations since first settling in the mid 1800's.
 Its cattle brand, first registered in 1855, etches a rich sense of both history and continuity across this landscape.
 Lewis and Clark traversed this property in 1805, a historical significance that invites visitors to pause, reflect, absorb the serene surroundings, and contemplate ways to conserve the land and legacy.
 The ranch provides attractive habitat for a diverse population of wildlife, including moose, elk, deer, antelope, and a variety of birds.